 Introduction – The The MAG 225W TC Kit By Smok

-Well, no doubt the name Smok rings all kinds of bells if you’ve ever visited a vaping shop online or in the mall…they’re a household vaping name, known for killer tanks like the TFV8 Baby Beast, the TFV12 Cloud Beast and the beautiful TFV12 Prince, which actually forms a very fitting part of the novel and rather ‘gangsta’ kit I’ll be reviewing today…the SMOK Mag 225W TC Kit.
+Well, no doubt the name Smok rings all kinds of bells if you’ve ever visited a vaping shop online or in the mall…they’re a household vaping name, known for killer tanks like the SMOK TFV16 tank, the TFV12 Cloud Beast and the beautiful TFV12 Prince, which actually forms a very fitting part of the novel and rather ‘gangsta’ kit I’ll be reviewing today…the SMOK Mag 225W TC Kit.

-Now, Smoktech has come up with a long string of successful mods which offer high wattage performance, striking visual elements and outstanding ergonomics but…I gotta say that the SMOK Mag 225W TC Mod is in a league of its own.
+Now, Smoktech has come up with a lot of the best box mods available in the past which offer high wattage performance, striking visual elements and outstanding ergonomics but…I gotta say that the SMOK Mag 225W TC Mod is in a league of its own.

-Ergonomically, it is unrivalled, although it’s heavy and solid enough to take a mofo down with one fell swoop if you feel so inclined.
+Ergonomically, it is unrivaled, although it’s heavy and solid enough to take a mofo down with one fell swoop if you feel so inclined.

 Now, you may mark my aggressive allusions with disdain but really, it’s all well within theme with the MAG mod, since it’s clearly and very effectively fashioned in the form of a handgun grip, it’s actually kinda freaky.